 ‘It was really hard to be away from our families over Christmas.
 But the hard work, injuries, seasickness and bad weather was all be forgotten when we sailed past a whale and her baby.’

-animals & humans have the same level of pain
+Animals and humans have the same level of pain

-Kunneke (below) is back in South Africa to spend some quality time with her two English bull dogs, before she goes on her next life-changing mission.
+Kunneke is back in South Africa to spend some quality time with her two English bull dogs, before she goes on her next life-changing mission.
 What is her next plan?
 She plans to soon start her own vegan take-away store in Cape Town.

 ‘I am a vegan because on the level of pain and suffering, animals and humans are the same.
 My friends sometimes ask me if I’m not being too radical, but there is no more time to ask nicely to take care of our animals.
 If slaughterhouses had glass walls, everyone would be vegetarian.’